Smallpox in Australia: Smallpox and chickenpox: confused yet distinct

-However, 20th century virology also complicated the picture by introducing a distinction between two types of “true” smallpox.
+However, 20th century virology also complicated the picture by introducing a distinction between two types of "true" smallpox.
 Variola major, the more common and more deadly variant, was now distinguished from Variola minor, also known as Alastrim.
-Alastrim was less severe and on average far less deadly, with death rates more like 1% -- i.e. up to 30 times lower than Variola major’s 25%-30% mortality.
-Prior to the electron microscope, there was debate as to whether alastrim should be called “smallpox” and whether it belonged in the genus Variola.
-Thus J. H. L. Cumpston and F. McCallum in their 1923 The History of Smallpox in Australia 1909-1923 noted that there was now a worldwide debate about “an exceptionally benign form of the disease”, and that in this debate “the unicists desire to see in alastrim merely an expression of variola; [but] the dualists persist in believing it a species sui generis, autonomous and independent.”
+Alastrim was less severe and on average far less deadly, with death rates more like 1% — i.e. up to 30 times lower than Variola majors 25%-30% mortality.
+Prior to the electron microscope, there was debate as to whether alastrim should be called "smallpox" and whether it belonged in the genus Variola.
+Thus J. H. L. Cumpston and F. McCallum in their 1923 The History of Smallpox in Australia 1909-1923 noted that there was now a worldwide debate about "an exceptionally benign form of the disease", and that in this debate "the unicists desire to see in alastrim merely an expression of variola; [but] the dualists persist in believing it a species sui generis, autonomous and independent."
 The fact that these two viruses proved eventually to be closely related, plus the fact that infection with one was believed to confer lifelong immunity to the other, caused both in time to be classed as Variola and called smallpox.

-However, the possibility that Variola minor might have much less severe effects upon a “virgin soil” population than chickenpox (Varicella zoster), adds to the difficulty of interpreting historical accounts.
-If, for instance, the deadly 1789 epidemic is believed to be Variola major, then there is some possibility that the less deadly 1830-31 epidemic of “aggravated” Varicella (as diagnosed by the surgeon George Busby in 1831) might be neither chickenpox nor a continuation of the 1789 epidemic, but an unrelated outbreak of Variola minor.
+However, the possibility that Variola minor might have much less severe effects upon a "virgin soil" population than chickenpox (Varicella zoster), adds to the difficulty of interpreting historical accounts.
+If, for instance, the deadly 1789 epidemic is believed to be Variola major, then there is some possibility that the less deadly 1830-31 epidemic of "aggravated" Varicella (as diagnosed by the surgeon George Busby in 1831) might be neither chickenpox nor a continuation of the 1789 epidemic, but an early, unrelated outbreak of Variola minor.

-Carmody has suggested that Governor Arthur Phillip’s use of the word “smallpox” rather than “chickenpox” might simply mean that he recognised the 1789 outbreak as virulent.
-On the other hand, as early as 1767 the British physician William Heberden presented a learned paper On the Chickenpox to the Royal College of Physicians of London.
-In this he argued that smallpox and chickenpox were separate syndromes, and that to have recovered from one did not give immunity to the other.
-Yet, despite the fact of separate immunities, doctors for some time found it difficult to distinguish chickenpox cases from milder attacks (or possibly mild recurrences) of smallpox.
+Fenner claimed in his 1985 debate with Hingston (described below) that the common view of lay observers that the 1789 disease was smallpox "is persuasive, as all who came on the First Fleet knew smallpox well;" but Carmody has suggested that Governor Arthur Phillip's use of the word "smallpox" rather than "chickenpox" might simply mean that he recognised the 1789 outbreak as virulent.
+As early as 1767 the British physician William Heberden presented a learned paper On the Chickenpox to the Royal College of Physicians of London.
+In this he proposed that smallpox and chickenpox were separate syndromes, and that to have recovered from one did not give immunity to the other.
+Yet, despite there being separate immunities, doctors for some time found it difficult to distinguish chickenpox cases from milder attacks (or possibly mild recurrences) of smallpox.
 (Modern medical opinion, however, is that smallpox does not recur.)